Trib week in review: Coffee, Boozer's buzz top of list

-It seems like we're busier than ever here at the Trib, with new deadlines to manage and figuring out how to adjust to our new three-day print edition reality.

-Of the three dozen or so local news stories that our journalists wrote this week, not all of them ended up in the Tuesday, Thursday and Saturday papers — and we'll probably have to start making those editions bigger, one would imagine.
+Of the three dozen or so local news stories that Trib journalists wrote this week, we're betting you missed at least one.

-Some of these stories were featured in our four-times-a-week e-editions, while others ran online only.
+Welcome to our new weekly week in review, a digest of everything we wrote, all in once place.

 Hopefully, this weekly roundup will help you catch up with stories you might have missed.
 If you have any suggestions, please email digital@wacotrib.com.